jbdamask/wkid-smaaht/README.md

 ### Code configuration

-- It's a good idea to try your application locally; you'll find code for this under the localsrc folder.
+- It's a good idea to try your application locally.
 Go back to your computer terminal and make sure you're in the wkid_smaaht folder.

     ```
     python -m venv .venv